christopher-siewert/christopher-siewert.github.io/_posts/2019-05-20-bitcoin-futures-arbitrage-part-3.md

 ![png](/assets/images/2019-05-20-bitcoin-futures-arbitrage-part-3_files/2019-05-20-bitcoin-futures-arbitrage-part-3_15_0.png)

-The ratios appear to be distributed in a bell like curve around one.
+The ratios might be characterized by a normal distribution with a mean of one.

 ```python